vineethm1627/vineethm1627/README.md

 <h2> Current Goals 🔭 </h2>

 - Complete understanding of Data Structures and Algorithms
+- Solving 500+ questions on LeetCode and GFG respectively.
+- Becoming a 4⭐ Coder at CodeChef
 - Becoming a Cloud Practitioner: 3x Certified Azure Fundamentals
 - Getting Started with MERN Stack Web Development
 - Interview Preparations